 Liquid Fuel Stoves

-A liquid fuel stove is great for cold weather camping (burns down to 40 below), and if you are camping internationally.
-The stove consists of a small tank with fuel which you pump to build pressure and push fuel through a hose to the stove.
-Once at the burner the fuel mixes with air to create the flame.
+A liquid fuel stove is great for cold weather camping (burns down to 40 below).
+The stove consists of a small tank with fuel, which you pump to build pressure and push fuel through a hose to the stove.
+Once at the burner, the fuel mixes with air to create the flame.

-Liquid fuel stoves primarily burn white gas, but others can burn dirtier types of fuel like gasoline, diesel, kerosene, etc. This is good if you are traveling in other countries, but can result in you having to break down and clean your stove more often.
-If using other fuel types you might have to use a primer in order for it to burn the gas.
+Liquid fuel stoves primarily burn white gas, but some can burn dirtier fuel types like gasoline, diesel, kerosene, etc. This is good if you are traveling in other countries, but it can result in you having to break down and clean your stove more often.
+If using different fuel types, you might have to use a primer to burn the gas.